On this page

 Technical colleges

-Technical colleges are generally for students who want to learn the tricks of the trade quickly without additional requirements, such as general education classes.
+Technical colleges are generally geared to students who want to learn the tricks of the trade quickly without additional requirements, such as general education classes.
 Programs at these schools take less time to complete and are more intensive, which gives students the freedom to enter the workforce sooner than they would if they attended other schools.
 For example, in some cases students can complete their degrees in about one year, as compared to the two years it takes to finish a degree at a community college.
-Although these students benefit from beginning their careers quickly, they may miss out on the skills that other types of coursework may provide.
+Although these students benefit from beginning their careers quickly, they may miss out on the skills that other types of coursework provides.

 Community colleges

-Community colleges provide training for dental hygienists that generally lasts two years.
+Community colleges provide affordable training for dental hygienists that generally lasts two years.
 These programs teach students how to deliver comprehensive care to patients by solving problems, critically thinking about what patients need, and performing assessments.
 In addition to the coursework that teaches dental hygiene clinical skills, students in community colleges take classes that give a deeper understanding of the field.
 This may include coursework in health care law and ethics or evidence-based research.

 Colleges and universities

 Colleges and universities offer degrees that provide advanced knowledge that students can use for career advancement.
 Although some colleges may offer associate degrees, generally these schools are for those who want to earn a bachelor’s and/or a master’s.
+Four-year schools offer expert faculty, state-of-the-art facilities, and networking opportunities, equipping students with the skills, knowledge, and connections needed to excel in their careers and contribute to advancements in the field.
+For students who want the university experience and breadth of education, this is a good option.

 Online Dental Hygiene Programs